redhat-developer-tooling/openshift-vagrant/README.md

 $ docker logs 5b37abf17fb6
 ```

-<a name="explore-the-openshift-rest-api"></a>
+<a name="how-to-explore-the-openshift-rest-api"></a>
-### Explore the OpenShift REST API
+### How to explore the OpenShift REST API

 Try this:
 * Open [this](http://openshift3swagger-claytondev.rhcloud.com) link in a browser
-* Paste the URL of the OpenShift instance (https://10.1.2.2:8443/swaggerapi/oapi/v1) into the input field
+* Paste the URL of the OpenShift instance "https://10.1.2.2:8443/swaggerapi/oapi/v1" into the input field